bitnami/charts/redmine/README.md

 For persistence of the Redmine configuration and user file uploads, mount a [storage volume](http://kubernetes.io/v1.0/docs/user-guide/volumes.html) at the `/bitnami/redmine` path of the Redmine pod.

-By default the Redmine chart mounts a [emptyDir](http://kubernetes.io/docs/user-guide/volumes/#emptydir) volume.
+By default the Redmine chart mounts an [emptyDir](http://kubernetes.io/docs/user-guide/volumes/#emptydir) volume.

 From the `emptyDir` documentation: *"An emptyDir volume is first created when a Pod is assigned to a Node, and exists as long as that Pod is running on that node...
 When a Pod is removed from a node for any reason, the data in the emptyDir is deleted forever."*